-Although we'll do the hard work, as the rental investor, you must:
+Although we'll do the hard work, as the landlord, you must:

 - Allow us to keep your rental property in good and safe condition;

-- Allow us to obey building codes and housing regulations affecting fair housing, health and safety;
+- Allow us to follow building codes and housing regulations affecting fair housing, health and safety;

-- Allow us to keep your contingency reserve funds and escrow account in proper order.
+- Allow us to keep your reserve funds in good order.

-a good archive for property owners in Northern Virginia
+a good reference for property owners in Northern Virginia

-- Before you rent out your rental property in Northern Virginia
+- Before you put a renter in your property in Northern Virginia

 - Collections and evictions